 Any work that has not received a commercial production in New York City may be submitted by writers, with or without industry representation.
 As long as you feel your script is “production-ready” and prepared for a public developmental run in the Festival, you’re welcome to submit it!

 What does “production-ready” mean?

-Our participants do come to us at widely varying stages in the lives of their shows.
-Some were written two months before they were submitted, while others have been in development for years and/or may have had other productions elsewhere in the country.
+Our participants do come to us at varying stages in the lives of their shows.
+Some shows are written two months before they are submitted, while others are in creative development for years and/or may have had other productions elsewhere in the country.

 Do you accept shows from outside the United States?

 Of course, as long as the submission is intended for an English-speaking audience.
 Please note, international companies performing in the Festival are subject to U.S. artist visa requirements.
 While NYMF can offer some assistance with the petition process, you will ultimately be responsible for the visas.
 If you are planning to include non-U.S. citizens in your cast, please email email@example.com for more information.
 NOTE: If you are applying from outside the US, you will need to call the NYMF office at 212-664-0979 x 10 to complete your payment.
 The Formstack will not accept international credit cards.